 Using Alcohol and Cocaine Together

-With over 55% of Americans age 12 or older being current alcohol drinkers, and 1.4 million Americans being current cocaine users, these substances are two of the most commonly abused substances in the United States, and the numbers are similar in European countries.
+With over 55% of Americans age 12 or older being current alcohol drinkers, and 1.4 million Americans being current cocaine users, these substances are two of the most commonly abused substances in the United States.
+The numbers are similar in European countries.
 Using alcohol and cocaine at the same time is a common practice for those who abuse these drugs.
 One study demonstrated that the prevalence of concurrent alcohol and cocaine use was at 77%.
-Another study showed that among people who are cocaine dependent, a diagnosis of alcohol dependence may also be made in up to 90% of those people.
+Another study showed that among people who are cocaine dependent, a diagnosis of an alcohol use disorder may also be made in up to 90% of those people.

 The reduced inhibitions that alcohol causes may influence some to use cocaine when they would otherwise not normally do so.
 Some believe that using cocaine will sober them up, and although the stimulant effects of cocaine cause increased alertness, this does nothing to reduce the blood alcohol concentration (BAC) in the body.
 Another myth is that using alcohol and cocaine together will eliminate withdrawal symptoms.
 These two substances can be very dangerous to use on their own but using them at the same time greatly increases the risk of heart attack, stroke, seizures, and a variety of other physical and psychological adverse effects.